AI Compute · Scaling Now

 04 · How It Connects

 The AI compute product line is not a parallel stack.
-It is the same six-layer Reality Engine architecture that already runs in Dallas, with rack-mount hardware as a second class of signing device feeding the same Hex Node validators.
+It is the same six-layer Reality Engine architecture that runs in Dallas, with a rack-form-factor attestation appliance as a second class of signing device feeding the same Hex Node validators.

 Genesis 300 outdoor nodes.
 Soil, atmospheric, ERW telemetry from biochar and weathering sites.